kmhcreative/zappbar/README.md

 * Convert Woo Additional Product Info to App Panel - moves “Additional Info” block into a slide-in panel.

 ## Changelog

+Version 0.2.1
+* Fixed problem on search results pages where nothing is found where social media share panel tried to build but can't because $post doesn't exist.

 Version 0.2